-When I first saw the Violet Voss Drenched Metals palette, I knew it was going to have to be mine.
+When I first saw the Violet Voss Drenched Metals Eyeshadow Palette, I knew it was going to have to be mine.
 The gorgeous selection of metallic shades was completely up my alley and I added it to my palette family about a month ago and I’ve finally started testing it.

 I aimed to film a first impressions video on this… and I did but it was my first video and let’s just say the crop was wrong and the camera kept cutting out.
 I don’t know when I’ll have chance to film again so I decided to just post a “first impressions” after using it everyday this week.

 Let’s start with the basics – Packaging.
-The palette arrives in a cardboard box, and the palette itself is cardboard too, it’s very light but is quite wide and square and not the most travel friendly.
+The Violet Voss Drenched Metals Eyeshadow Palette arrives in a cardboard box, and the palette itself is cardboard too, it’s very light but is quite wide and square and not the most travel friendly.
 In terms of design, it’s quite simple and not my favourite design – I worry about how this will look after 6 months of being in my drawer as something about the coating makes me think it’s going to be delicate and easily scratched.
 It’s constantly being cleaned due to being covered in dirty finger prints.

 Inside the palette there’s 20 shades at 1.8g each and the palette is £34.50 – Making each shade £1.72.
 Compare that with a MAC refill of 1.5g at £10 each that’s incredible value for money or an Urban Decay Naked Palette (£38.50) 16 shades at 1.3g, making them £2.40 each – they’re undeniably cheaper and bigger.
 High five Violet Voss.